mmkal/trpc-cli/README.md

 <!-- codegen:end -->

-Then run `node path/to/yourfile.js --help` and you will see formatted help text for the `sum` and `divide` commands.
+Run `node path/to/yourfile.js --help` for formatted help text for the `sum` and `divide` commands.

 <!-- codegen:start {preset: custom, require: tsx/cjs, source: ./readme-codegen.ts, export: command, command: './node_modules/.bin/tsx test/fixtures/calculator --help'} -->
 `node path/to/calculator --help` output:

 ```
 Commands:
   add             Add two numbers.
-Use this if you have apples, and someone else has some other apples, and you want to know how many apples in total you have.
+Use this if you and your friend both have apples, and you want to know how many apples there are in total.
   subtract        Subtract two numbers.
 Useful if you have a number and you want to make it smaller.
   multiply        Multiply two numbers together.
 Useful if you want to count the number of tiles on your bathroom wall and are short on time.
   divide          Divide two numbers.
 Useful if you have a number and you want to make it smaller and `subtract` isn't quite powerful enough for you.

 Flags:
-      --full-errors        Throw unedited raw errors rather than summarising to make more human-readable.
   -h, --help                  Show help
+      --verbose-errors        Throw raw errors (by default errors are summarised)

 ```
 <!-- codegen:end -->